semaphoreci/docs/docs/ci-cd-environment/machine-types.md

 1. `Virtual CPU` hyperthreaded on a 3.6GHZ [AMD Ryzen 5 3600](https://www.amd.com/en/product/8456).
 2. `Memory` is implemented as DDR4 RAM.
-3. `Disk` is implemented as RAM drive backed by NvME drives.
+3. `Disk` is implemented using NvME storage.

 ### F1 Generation